 The two shot west is even utilized in poster design.
 Check out this recent example from Ant-Man and the Wasp.
 They do a gender swap and allow Paul Rudd to look coyly over his shoulder while Evangeline Lily takes center stage.

-The three shot
+Example of the three shot

 The Harry Potter franchise is carried by Harry, Ron, and Hermione.
 In this scene from The Deathly Hallows, Director David Yates carefully situates the characters in the frame.
 You can see Harry’s fear.
 Hermione's worry.
 And Ron’s wonder.

-The four shot
+Example of the four shot

 Thought we were going to stop at three?
 You can get four people into frame fairly easily.
 In Bob & Carol & Ted & Alice, framing everyone together in a four shot is crucial to the storyline.
 It’s a movie about therapy and love.
 We have to see them reacting off one another to understand where they are in this comedy.